Monkey Facts

 Troops of Japanese Macaque monkeys go to the volcanic hot springs at Jigokudani Monkey Park in Japan for a hot, relaxing bath.
 Interestingly, research has it that these hot baths help to reduce stress in these monkeys1

-8. Capuchin monkeys are skilled with tools
+8. Capuchin monkeys are skilled with tools.

 Capuchin monkeys are known for being really intelligent.
 These monkeys are said to be skilled with tools.
 According to archaeological findings, the capuchin monkeys have been using tools for over 3000 years2

-9. The first primate in space was a monkey
+9. The first primate in space was a monkey.

 A rhesus monkey named Albert was the first primate in space, even before humans.
 Albert I was sent into space before humans to see how safe it was.
 Scientists needed to test their ability to launch a living creature into space and bring it back unharmed.

-10. Monkeys sleep while sitting down on a tree
+10. Monkeys sleep while sitting down on a tree.

 Monkeys sleep while sitting on trees.
 They choose their night perch, balancing on branches and sitting upright.
 They do this for comfort and to hide away from predators.

-Monkeys can sleep as long as 9.5 hours, which is much more than the typical 8-hour sleep for humans.
+Monkeys can sleep as long as 9.5 hours, much more than the typical 8-hour sleep for humans.
 Nocturnal night monkeys, like owl monkeys, sleep for as long as 17 hours a day.
 The owl monkey has large eyes and improved vision at night.
 They can also communicate with each other using scents.

-11. Monkeys are connected to some religious practices
+11. Monkeys are connected to some religious practices.

 The Diana monkey also received its name due to its crescent-shaped brow, which looked like the bow of the hunting goddess Diana.

-12. The Myanmar species sneezes when it rains
+12. The Myanmar species sneezes when it rains.

 Black snub nosed monkey

-Photo: Cataloging Nature via Flickr (CC BY 2.0)
+Photo: Cataloging Nature via Flickr (CC BY 2.0).

 These new species of monkeys, otherwise called the Burmese sneezing monkey or black snub-nosed monkey, sneeze uncontrollably when it rains.